 Weeks 8 to 12

 Extensive exercises are covered.
-Range Of Motions (ROM) in all planes are applied; the doing of gentle abduction, flexion, external and internal rotation exercises are undertaken.
-Exercises are diversified as manual mobilization of soft tissue is increased – Wand exercises, scapular and PNF exercises and ROM shoulder pulleys are introduced without any overhead lifting.
+Range of Motion (ROM) in all planes is applied; the doing of gentle abduction, flexion, external and internal rotation exercises are undertaken.
+Exercises are diversified, as manual mobilization of soft tissue is increased – Wand exercises, scapular and PNF exercises and ROM shoulder pulleys are introduced without any overhead lifting.